 This Ph.
 D. is funded by The French Alternative Energies and Atomic Energy Commission.
 The main purpose of the work is to determine the possibilities of decontamination of cement deeply contaminated by radioelements using the “re-absorbent paste” process.
 Some studies with model porous systems (see Nidal) have shown that this process is efficient when there is little or no ions adsorption.
 I focus on understanding how does the process work with cementitious materials.
 I am looking at the role of the cement reactive sites, and in particular the sorption and desorption reactions.
 I also study the transport of water (imbibition, drying, fluid exchange with the paste) by using an original technique developed at the Navier Laboratory and which consists of following the evolution of the distribution of NMR relaxation times in the studied sample, giving us more information on how water has penetrated the different pore sizes of the material.
 In addition, MRI scans of these samples can be used to evaluate the penetration depths of water into the material.
 My co-supervisors at CEA are Alban Gossard and Jean-Baptiste Champenois, and I work on MRI with Benjamin Maillet in Laboratoire Navier.

-Besides the research, I am passionate about traveling, photographs and also cuisine!
+Besides the research, I am passionate about new technologies, traveling and watching movies.

 Hello, I’m Marie.
 I began my Ph.D. in October 2015 to study the drying mechanisms of bitumen emulsions used to make pavements.
 These emulsified road materials have a substantial environmental potential but their long term mechanical properties are not easy to predict, due to the presence of water.
 Understanding the impact of water and its movements on the structure of the material, using MRI technology, would be a big step forward.